awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-troubleshooting.md

 **Solution**
 Wait a few minutes for the log group to be created, or for traffic to be recorded\.

-## Error: LogDestinationNotFoundException<a name="flow-logs-troubleshooting-not-found"></a>
+## 'LogDestinationNotFoundException' or 'Access Denied for LogDestination' error<a name="flow-logs-troubleshooting-not-found"></a>

 **Problem**
-You get the following error when you try to create a flow log: `LogDestinationNotFoundException`\.
+You get a `Access Denied for LogDestination` or a `LogDestinationNotFoundException` error when you try to create a flow log\.

 **Cause**
-You might get this error when creating a flow log that publishes data to an Amazon S3 bucket\.
-This error indicates that the specified S3 bucket could not be found\.
+You might get these errors when creating a flow log that publishes data to an Amazon S3 bucket\.
+This error indicates that the specified S3 bucket could not be found or that there is an issue with the bucket policy\.

 **Solution**
+Do one of the following:
-Ensure that you have specified the ARN for an existing S3 bucket, and that the ARN is in the correct format\.
++ Ensure that you have specified the ARN for an existing S3 bucket, and that the ARN is in the correct format\.
++ If you do not own the S3 bucket, verify that the [bucket policy](flow-logs-s3.md#flow-logs-s3-permissions) has sufficient permissions to publish logs to it\.
+In the bucket policy, verify the account ID and bucket name\.

 ## Exceeding the Amazon S3 bucket policy limit<a name="flow-logs-troubleshooting-policy-limit"></a>